Airport Parking vs. Uber/Lyft (2026): The Real Cost Math

 Stress at peak times Lower — you control timing Higher — depends on wait queue

-Quick Decision Framework
+30-Second Decision Framework

-If you want a 30-second answer:
+If you want a quick answer, run through this:

 • Trip is 1–3 days & you live within 15 miles of the airport: Rideshare usually wins.